MohamedMoustafa44/ITI-Tasks/JavaScript/README.md

 # JavaScript Tasks/Projects
-The pdf files is the description for each lab/task (This folder may updated with projects/tasks that i will do personally)
+The pdf files is the description for each lab/task (This folder may be updated with more tasks/projects that i will do it personally)